 One strategy to help you lose weight is to eat foods with fewer calories but with higher volume.
-These types of foods include fruits and vegetables, soups and beans.
+These types of foods include fruits and vegetables, soups, and beans.
 The premise is that you will eat fewer calories overall and lose weight.

 This soup recipe is savory and filling, and it can help you control your calorie intake and manage your weight to boot.
-Make a batch for dinner with plenty leftover to take for lunch the next day.
+Make a batch for dinner with plenty of leftovers to take for lunch the next day.
 The soup is so nutrient-rich it supplies I3C in the cruciferous kale, 21% of vitamin B12, 23% of vitamin E and a whopping 160% of your daily value of vitamin C and 62% of vitamin A to help keep all of your cells healthy and happy.

-One-Dish Turkey Soup with Tomato, Chickpeas and Kale
+One-Dish Turkey Soup with Tomato, Chickpeas, and Kale

 Makes 6 servings

 - Two 15-ounce cans of reduced-sodium chick peas, rinsed and drained